Story structure: Three-act structure

-The first act begins with setup, where all of the main characters and their basic situations are introduced, as well as the setting, and contains the primary level of characterization for both (exploring the character's backgrounds and personalities, the relationships between them, and the dynamics of the world they live in).
+The first act begins with setup, where all of the main characters and their basic situations are introduced, as well as the setting.
+It contains the primary level of characterization for both of these (exploring the characters' backgrounds and personalities, the relationships between them, and the dynamics of the world they live in).
+This setup is often called the exposition.

-Later in the first act, a dynamic event occurs known as the inciting incident (or catalyst), that involves the protagonist.
-His or her initial attempts to deal with this event lead to the first plot point, where the first act ends and a dramatic question is raised; for example, "Will X disable the bomb?" or "Will Y get the girl?"
+Later in the first act, the protagonist experiences a dynamic event known as the inciting incident (or catalyst).
+Their initial actions are to deal with this event and attempt to reestablish order.
+These lead to the first plot point, where the first act ends and a dramatic question is raised; for example, "Will X disable the bomb?" or "Will Y end up with their love interest?"

-The second act, or confrontation, is considered by this structure to be the bulk of the story.
-This is the part of the story where the characters' conflict is most developed (particularly between the protagonist and antagonist) as well as any changes in values and personality one or more characters may undergo (known as character development, or a character arc).
-This leads to the second plot point, where the second act ends and the protagonist returns to his or her ordinary world.
+The second act, or confrontation, is considered to be the bulk of the story.
+Here, the characters' conflict is most developed (particularly between the protagonist and antagonist) as well as any changes in values and personality one or more characters may undergo (known as character development, or a character arc).
+This leads to the second plot point, where the second act ends and the protagonist returns to their ordinary world.

-The third act, or resolution, is when the problem in the story boils over, forcing the characters to confront it, allowing all the elements of the story to come together, leading to the climax, the answer to the dramatic question, and the end of the conflict.
+The third act, or resolution, is when the problem in the story boils over, forcing the characters to confront it, allowing all the elements of the story to come together, leading to the climax, which is the answer to the dramatic question, being hand in hand with the end of the conflict.

 Kishōtenketsu

-Kishōtenketsu is a structure mainly found in classic Chinese, Korean, and Japanese narratives.
+Kishōtenketsu is a structure mainly derived from classic Chinese, Korean, and Japanese narratives.

-Kishōtenketsu is divided up into four sections, which have been defined and used differently by narratives from each of the three cultures where the form is most commonly found.
+Kishōtenketsu is divided into four sections, which have been defined and used differently by narratives from each of the three cultures where the form is most commonly found.
 The first section is generally considered an introduction of sorts across all three interpretations, albeit understood by each in a different way.
 The second may refer to the development, or to a beginning of an action related to self-realization.
 The third section is based around a turning point, change in direction, reversal, or twist.
 The fourth and final section concerns itself with a result or conclusion, a consequence thereof, or a 'coming to fruition'.

 History

-First described in ancient times by Greek philosophers (such as Aristotle and Plato), the notion of narrative structure saw renewed popularity as a critical concept in the mid-to-late-20th century, when structuralist literary theorists including Roland Barthes, Vladimir Propp, Joseph Campbell, and Northrop Frye attempted to argue that all human narratives have certain universal, deep structural elements in common.
-This argument fell out of fashion when advocates of poststructuralism such as Michel Foucault and Jacques Derrida asserted that such universally shared, deep structures were logically impossible.
+This covers a loose worldwide history of story structure.